-Every child wants to know that their parents accept them.
+Every child wants to know that their parents love and accept them.
 It is an inherent need—even when they are fully grown.
 The same grace God gives us is the same grace we need to give our children.
 But there is a balance between grace and enablement.
 And when we overstep their independence, things can get tense in a hurry.
-Grace helps us to encourage our children in the way they should go, but does not demand or force it.
+Grace helps us to encourage our children in the way they should go but does not demand or force it.
 That includes manipulation or controlling maneuvers.
-Our adult children will not do things the way we did them, most likely, but we are sometimes surprised when they do and also conversely grateful when they don’t.
+Most likely our adult children will not do things the way we did them, but we are sometimes surprised when they do and also conversely grateful when they don’t.
 Because grace reminds us that we made mistakes, too.

 Parenting Adult Children Requires Love

 “Most important of all, continue to show deep love for each other, for love covers a multitude of sins.”

 —1 Peter 4:8